madphysicist/scikit-guess/doc/appendices/reei/translation.rst

    :name: reei-gauss-cdf-plot

    Sample regression of the Gaussian cumulative distribution function.

-.. todo:: Fix the duplicate misplaced axis zeros.
-Text with u-r corner at 0, 0

 .. table:: Numerical values corresponding to the example in \
    :numref:`reei-gauss-cdf-plot`\ [errata-reei-9]_.